BCCVL/bccvldev/README.rst

     - vagrant: setup may need some more disk space (configurable?)
     - devenv: maybe add local swift server to setup ?
     - devup.sh: sometimes fails due to relstorage or zodb conflict errors ... (add some delays? or make steps manual?)
-    - heat: mount full home directory into cloud9 container /root ? -> would allow access to docker config setup on host vm